 incident management system.

-- Since only a single, simple web interface is used, an assisted
+- Since only a single, simple web portal is used, an assisted

 password reset is normally completed in 1--2 minutes.